-Fitness Australia AusREPs are required to complete a prescribed amount of continuing education (20 CECs during the 2 year registration term) and maintain current First Aid and CPR certifications in order to be eligible for re-registration.
+Fitness Australia Registered Exercise Professionals (REPs) are required to complete a prescribed amount of continuing education (20 CECs during the 2 year registration term or 10 CECs if you hold a 12-month registration term) and maintain nationally recognised current First Aid and CPR certifications in order to be eligible for re-registration.
 Typical sources of evidence of CEC completion include transcripts of results and/or completion certificates.
-Registrants also agree to abide by the Fitness Australia Exercise Professional Code of Ethics.
+Registrants also agree to abide by the Fitness Australia Exercise Professional Code of Ethical Conduct.

 At the time of registering, the Professional declares a commitment to fulfill these requirements, maintain relevant evidentiary records and acknowledges that he or she may be selected as a part of a future random audit.

 Accredited REPs (AccREPs) are also required to complete all iLearn Standards-based education within twelve months of the release to maintain AccREP status.

 Fitness Australia conducts a random audit of 10% of registrants over a two year period.

 - A registrant selected for audit will receive notification via email and/or mail including an outline of the audit process and requirements.

 - The registrant will be required to submit evidence of their compliance with registration requirements within a 30 day period.
 If evidence is not submitted within 30 days, the registrant is deemed non-compliant.

 - Fitness Australia will review the evidence presented within a 14 day period.

 - If the registrant is found to have complied with registration requirements, he or she will be notified via email or mail immediately.

 If a registrant is found to be non-compliant with re-registration requirements, he or she will be notified immediately and the following process will apply: